Tiryns

 TIRYNS - Distance from Ermioni: 81 kms/1.2 hours

 The city was founded by the mythical hero Tiryns, who was the son of Argos and grandson of Zeus.
 Inhabited from before the Bronze Age, right through the period of the Trojan War (1194-1184 BC) Tiryns flourished until the descent of the Dorians.
 The site went into decline at the end of the Mycenaean period, after 1180 BC, as it was destroyed first by an earthquake, then by fire and finally abandoned.
-Many years later, the city was re-populated and during the second Persian invasion of Greece, along with Mycenae, Tiryns sent 400 hoplite warriors to fight at the battle of Plataea in 479 BC, but in turn was destroyed by the city of Argos in 460 BC.
-Tiryns was completely deserted by the time the Greco-Roman geographer and traveller Pausanias visited in the 2nd Century.
-This archeological site was excavated by Heinrich Schliemann in 1876, and continued by Dorpfeld in 1884, and is still the subject of ongoing excavations.
+Many years later, the city was re-populated and during the second Persian invasion of Greece, along with Mycenae, Tiryns sent 400 hoplite warriors to fight at the battle of Plataea in 479 BC, but in turn was destroyed by the city of Argos in 468 BC, transferring its people to Argos to increase its own population.
+However, Strabo stated that many Tirynthians moved to found the city of Halieis, modern Porto Heli.
+Tiryns was completely deserted by the time the Greek geographer and traveller Pausanias visited in the 2nd century.

-The artistic images above show 'mighty walled Tiryns' with the Royal palace complex on the Southern side of the citadel.
+The artistic images above show 'mighty walled Tiryns' with the Royal palace complex on the Southern (Nafplio) side of the citadel.

 How to get from Ermioni to Tiryns: